Your Pre-Existing Conditions Can Fuel Insurance Company Denials

 A past accident or injury does not always show its full extent immediately.
-Over the past 40 years of legal service, we have witnessed many clients coming to our offices when their pre-existing condition worsens from a workplace injury.
-Many clients do not know that their situation may be owed compensation, or that they have a workers’ compensation claim, because the condition is not new.
+Over the past 40 years of legal service, we have witnessed many clients coming to our offices when their preexisting condition worsens from a workplace injury.
+Many clients do not know that their situation may be owed compensation, or that they have a workers’ compensation claim because the condition is not new.

-We aim to educate clients in all the ways their workers’ compensation benefits can protect their future.
+We aim to educate clients on all the ways their workers’ compensation benefits can protect their future.
 The team at Rosenberg, Kirby, Cahill, Stankowitz & Richardson works against all the odds to take on insurance companies and employers that deny worker’s compensation claims.

 Your condition may be compensated if:

 - Previous doctor visits and medical bills document the condition

 - Your job requirements are proven to be worsening the condition

 - You re-injured an old injury or aggravated a previous ailment